Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 	}
 	````

-	>**Note:** This implementation of **GetFilters** method is shorter than the one you have learned in "**MVC 3 Global and Dynamic Action Filters"** lab, where you ask if each controller or action was inside a list of accepted items.

 <a name="Ex3Task2" />
 #### Task 2 - Registering and Enabling the Filter ####

-1. In this task, you will enable site tracking and then you will register the filter in **Global.asax.cs Application_Start** method to start tracing:
+1. In this task, you will enable site tracking.
+To do that, you will register the filter in **Global.asax.cs Application_Start** method to start tracing:

-1. Open **Web.config** at project root and enable trace tracking at System.Web group:
+1. Open **Web.config** located in the project root and enable trace tracking at System.Web group.

 	````XML
 	  <system.web>